bitovi/academy/src/typescript/4-functions.md

 - Annotate functions parameters and return values.
 - Use optional parameters & rest parameters

+The exercise will have you update a function with TypeScript annotations.

 ## Functions in TypeScript

 In TypeScript, we're able to annotate function parameters to better guard our code.
 If the following, `add` is called  with two parameters that are not numbers TypeScript's compiler will throw an error when compiled.